yummybian/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Number of training examples = 215000

 * The size of training set is 34799
 * The size of the validation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is 32 * 32 * 3
 * The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how skewed the data distributed.

 ![alt text][image1]